 We're finally seeing LLMs from both Big Tech and small tech players that clearly demonstrate an effort to acknowledge the challenge developers face with AI-generated coding.
 Some are even trained on billions of tokens that pertain to specific languages like Python.

 It's an exciting hint at where LLMs could yet go in terms of hyper-specialised relevancy to coders.
 Looking more broadly at LLMs beyond code generation, we're seeing models as small as two billion parameters — so small you can run them locally on a laptop.
-Such granular fine tuning is great, but based on how some developers are responding to some market offerings, we need even more fine tuning.
+Such granular fine tuning is great, but based on how some developers are responding to some market offerings(link is external), we need even more fine tuning.
 Ask developers about their pet peeves for LLMs and you'll still hear a familiar pattern: complicated prompt formats, strict guardrails, and hallucinations — a reminder that any model is only as good as the data it's trained on.

 Still, this tailored approach has drawn important attention to the fact that large language models are not the only way to succeed in AI-assisted code generation.
 There's more momentum than ever for smaller LLMs that focus exclusively on coding.
 Some are better at certain tasks than others, but if you want safety, go small.
 If you're just programming in C++, do you need extraneous "guff" knowledge on German folklore like, "who was the Pied Piper of Hamelin?"
 When you have a small data pool, it's easier for data to stay relevant, cheaper to train the model, and you're also far less likely to accidentally use another company's copyrighted data.